texttheater/bach/doc/book/src/getter-expressions.md

 [object](object-types.md) property name or an [array](array-types.md) index.
 It retrieves the value of the property or the element at the index for an input object or array.
 The input type must guarantee the existence of the property/index, otherwise a type error is raised.
+If the input type cannot guarantee the existence of the property/index, use the `get` funcer [for objects](object-funcers.md#get) or [for arrays](array-funcers.md#get).

 ```bachdoc
 P {a: 1, b: 2} @a